 Today, wars continue fuelled by the arms trade and the threat of the use of nuclear weapons.
 The UK Government is involved in both.
-Against the backdrop of the terrible violence we see in Gaza, Ukraine, Sudan the DRC and elsewhere, women's work for peace has never been more important.
+This year we think especially of the women in Gaza, Sudan, DRC, Ukraine and Russia who live amidst terrible violence and hardship.
+Women's work for peace has never been more important.
 Women work to build conditions for disarmament, reconciliation and reconstruction.
 Women care for survivors, organise self-help groups, bridge differences, and initiate new approaches to build peaceful relations on all levels: local, regional, national and international.
 Most of the women doing this vital peace work are completely unknown except to those they help.